swgoh-utils/comlink-python/examples/SwgohComlinkAsync/README.md

 ## Description

-This folder contains a collection of examples for common uses of the comlink_python interface wrapper for comlink-swgoh.
+This folder contains a collection of examples for common uses of the swgoh_comlink interface wrapper for the comlink-swgoh proxy service.

 ## Usage